Lion-LiHaoyi/Epirus/English.md

 Cost: 3Ep for the first time, but none for subsequent use

-Gesture: hands clench fist, up and down
+Gesture: fist with both hands one above the other

 ------------